jwang1122/python1/hongkai/qa/q&a.md

 ✔️❌❓

-* ❓ What does this mean❓
+* ❓ What does this mean, and how do I fix it? ❓
 ```dos
 PS C:\Users\Hongkai Z\workspace\python1> & C:/Users/12818/AppData/Local/Programs/Python/Python39/python.exe "c:/Users/Hongkai Z/workspace/python1/hongkai/src/hello.py"
 & : The term 'C:/Users/12818/AppData/Local/Programs/Python/Python39/python.exe' is not recognized as